Power, Corruption & Lies: Artwork

 The painting A Basket of Roses by French artist Henri Fantin-Latour was reproduced for the album's cover art.

 Peter Saville's design for the album had a colour-based code to represent the band's name and the title of the album, but they were not written on the original UK sleeve (they were present on some non-UK versions), although the catalogue number "FACT 75" does appear on the top-right corner.
 The decoder for the code was featured prominently on the back cover of the album and can also be seen on the "Blue Monday" and "Confusion" singles and for Section 25's third studio album From the Hip (1984).

 The cover is a reproduction of the painting A Basket of Roses by French artist Henri Fantin-Latour, which is part of the National Gallery's permanent collection in London.
 Saville had originally planned to use a Renaissance portrait of a dark prince to tie in with the Machiavellian theme of the title, but could not find a suitable portrait.
 At the gallery Saville picked up a postcard with Fantin-Latour's painting, and his girlfriend mockingly asked him if he was going to use it for the cover.
 Saville then realised it was a great idea.
-Saville suggested that the flowers "suggested the means by which power, corruption and lies infiltrate our lives.
+Saville commented that the flowers "suggested the means by which power, corruption and lies infiltrate our lives.
 They're seductive."
 In 2014, the cover was itself added to the permanent collection of the Museum of Modern Art in New York.

-The cover was also intended to create a collision between the overly romantic and classic image that made a stark contrast to the typography based on the modular, colour-coded alphabet.
+The Fantin-Latour still-life depicted on the cover, an overtly romantic image, is in stark contrast with the typography based on the modular, colour-coded alphabet.
 Saville and Tony Wilson, the head of New Order's label Factory Records, also said that the owner of the painting (The National Heritage Trust) first refused the label access to it.
 Wilson then called up the gallery director to ask who actually owned the painting and was given the answer that the Trust belonged to the people of Britain, at some point.
 Wilson then replied, "I believe the people want it."
 The director then replied, "If you put it like that, Mr Wilson, I'm sure we can make an exception in this case."

 The cover was among the ten chosen by the Royal Mail for a set of "Classic Album Cover" postage stamps issued in January 2010.
 Fashion designer Raf Simons used the album's cover art on one of his most coveted pieces from the Autumn/Winter 2003 "Closer" collection, ultimately producing four fishtail parkas in varying colours with various pieces of New Order/Joy Division artwork spread around the pieces.
 The street-fashion label Supreme included the album's floral motif as part of their Spring–Summer 2013 collection.